hackertarget/osquery-ebpf-config/README.md

-# osquery ebpf configuartion example
+# osquery ebpf configuration example

 An example configuration for running osquery on a Linux Server using the eBPF event system.